 Calming inflammation is an important part of treating eczema and while cooling moisturisers and ointments may help, occasionally you may need to use topical steroids.
 Luckily, topical ointments and creams are widely available.
 In fact, you can request a prescription for eczema treatment through our online prescription service for mild to moderate eczema.

-Webdoctor.ie currently provide prescriptions for the following topical steroids:
+Webdoctor.ie currently provide prescriptions for:

-How to Order a Prescription for Eczema Treatment
+How to Request Eczema Treatment

 Requesting a prescription for eczema treatment couldn’t be easier with Webdoctor.ie!
 Simply fill in a brief medical questionnaire.
 Once your request has been approved by one of our Irish Medical Council registered doctors, we will send your prescription to an Irish pharmacy of your choice, via secure Healthmail.